 7. What's the difference between drone photos, drone video, and drone video footage?

 We offer three main drone services: Drone photos: These are still shots (aerial photos) that can be posted on the MLS along with all your other real estate listing photos.
 Drone photos are essential for land listings, commercial properties, and houses with a great property or location that you want to show off.
 We can also add property lines or location pins to these (included for free).
-Our drone photos are $95 for 5 photos or $115 for 10 photos.

-Drone video footage: This is a $50 add-on to a full real estate video.
+Drone video footage: This is an add-on to a full real estate video.
 We love including drone/aerial footage in your real estate videos because it allows for more dynamic motion (& sellers LOVE seeing the aerial view of their house!).
 Besides bringing the wow-factor, drone video footage also provide viewers a sense of the neighborhood, surroundings, and size of the property.